Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 ##### Microservices

+Note:
+No talk about microservices can go without a container ship image.
+Right?
+Usual way to go nowdays.

 +++
 ### Case study

 <img src="articles/testing-network-interactions-in-python/img/structure.png" alt="Structure" height="400px"/>

 ##### Looking for a good candidate

+Note:
+So, we start searching for a good piece of code that we can cut out as a microservice.
+And we found one - exchange rates.
+They are quite independent

 +++
 ### Case study